awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 1. A root certificate that works for all regions can be downloaded [here](https://s3.amazonaws.com/rds-downloads/rds-ca-2015-root.pem)\.

-1. Type the following command at a command prompt to connect to a DB instance with SSL using the MySQL utility\.
+1. Enter the following command at a command prompt to connect to a DB instance with SSL using the MySQL utility\.
 For the \-h parameter, substitute the DNS name for your DB instance\.
 For the \-\-ssl\-ca parameter, substitute the SSL certificate file name as appropriate\.

    ```
    mysql -h mysql–instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=rds-ca-2015-root.pem -p